Dr. Davy Cheng

 Professor, Critical Care Medicine Division, Department of Medicine

-Vice Dean, Faculty Affairs, Schulich School of Medicine and Dentistry, Western University
+Vice Dean, Faculty Affairs, Schulich School of Medicine & Dentistry, Western University

 Dr. Davy Cheng graduated from the Faculty of Medicine, University of Toronto in 1983 and completed his internal medicine internship and anesthesia residency in 1987.
 He joined as Faculty at the Toronto Western Hospital, University of Toronto after a Clinical Research Fellowship in 1988 and a Cardiovascular Anesthesia Fellowship at the University of Iowa Hospitals and Clinics, Iowa City in 1989.
 Prior to his appointment in 2001 at Western University, London, Dr. Cheng held the position of Professor and Deputy Chief of Anesthesiology at the Toronto General Hospital, University of Toronto and as Medical Director, Cardiovascular Surgery Program, University Health Network (UHN), Toronto.